Course Description

 Describes the need for Versal devices and offers an overview of the Versal portfolio. {Lecture}

-Provides a high-level overview of the Versal architecture, illustrating the various engines available in the Versal architecture. {Lecture}
+Provides a high-level overview of the Versal architecture, illustrating the various compute resources available in the Versal

 ▪ Programmable Logic (PL)